WeirdMidas/SkySceneAddon/README.md

 ## Installation

 - Do not download the module via zip from the repository!
 Until I know when to send all the files in a single commit, it will be out of date
+- The project is being done more as "personal development", it is not made to be completely public, I only made it public so that when I release my first release I can have some opinion/feedback.
+Therefore, updates may take time.
+I am doing everything little by little, I have things to do and personal problems to solve in my personal life, so don't fight me to update things
 - Magisk or KSU
 - Install this module and reboot, open `/sdcard/Android/panel_memcfg.txt` to modify the default parameters like ZRAM size, compression algorithm and even enable hybrid swap and swapfile size, and it will take effect after reboot
 - Open `/sdcard/Android/panel_adjshield.txt` and add the package name of the APP that needs to be kept in the background.
 It will take effect after reboot